 How do we create job security for our management company?
-In part by focusing on our customer.
-Who is our employer?
-Is it the person who signs our check (even if direct deposit)?
-Do we work for our vendors, suppliers and maintenance staff?
+In part by focusing on your customer.
+Who is your employer?
+Is it the person who signs your check (even if direct deposit)?
+Do you work for your vendors, suppliers and maintenance staff?
 The tenant, the baker the candlestick maker?
 Sometimes it’s all of these.
 However, our real employer is the property owner.

 Granted, often the “owner” is represented by a wall of legalese and complex ownership structures.
 But at the end of the day every property is owned by an individual or group or entity that seeks a yield on their invested dollars.
 They are usually sophisticated investors.
 And they know professional property management is a large part of their continued success.

 Investor/owners supply the capital/cash/equity to own the asset.
 And they select management.
 They have the right and ability to hire and fire.
-This is our employer.
+This is your employer.

-One of our primary responsibilities as property manager’s is to keep apartments leased for extended periods while limiting turnover.
+One of your primary responsibilities as a property manager is to keep apartments leased for extended periods while limiting turnover.
 This keeps owners happy and creates job security for the property manager.

 Owners are relying on you to manage their apartments in exchange for a management fee.
 If you are not up to the tasks, they’ll select someone else.
 Nothing personal.

 How do you create job security?
 In part by delivering results that exceed expectations.
 Excluding references to the cheese always being moved, part of this is sharing measurable results.
-This can be done in part by taking advantage of every aspect of your property management software.
+Provide this by taking advantage of every aspect of your property management software.